 What is the purpose of the Peer Specialist Certification Program?

 The six week certification program provides an opportunity for individuals with lived experience to assist others receiving behavioral health services.
 It ensures that these valuable peer supports services meet acceptable standards.
 The program also enables providers to credential their peer support staff through the certification training.
-In addition to the basic peer specialist training class, a certification class is available for family members of self-identified current or former consumers of behavioral health services.

 Who is Eligible to Participate?

 A self-disclosed current or previous consumer of behavioral health services within the Department of Behavioral Health network with demonstrated personal recovery and an ability to help others with their recovery is eligible to apply for the peer specialist certification program.
 A participant must be at least 18 years of age with a high school diploma or equivalent and a resident of the District of Columbia.
 A participant must be willing to create and follow a wellness recovery plan.

 What if I already am a Peer Advocate?